Abhishek-Appstn/react-native-funnel-graph/README.md

 ## Troubleshooting 🔍

 **Chart not showing?**
-- Run `pod install` for iOS
+- Run `pod install` for iOS.
-- Check Metro server is running
+- Ensure the Metro server is running without errors.
-- Verify valid data structure
+- Verify that your `data` array follows the correct structure.

-**Text cut off?**
+**Text is cut off?**
-- Increase chart width
+- Increase the `width` of the chart.
-- Shorten labels
+- Use shorter `label` text.
-- Adjust minFunnelWidthRatio
+- Adjust the `minFunnelWidthRatio` to give text more space.

 ## Contributing